Adrien40/ha-ffbb-tracker/README.md

 > ℹ️ **Good to know**: This integration queries the public Directus API used by the official `competitions.ffbb.com` web app, reusing the same public, read-only access token and browser User-Agent as the official site.
 No personal account or credentials are required.
 It fetches fixtures, results, and pool standings in a single optimized request.

+> 🖥️ Dashboard card available: Want a ready-made Lovelace card instead of building your own dashboard?
+Check out the FFBB Tracker Card — fixtures, live scores, and standings in one card.

 If you find this project useful, you can support its development 🙏

 <a href="https://www.buymeacoffee.com/adrien40"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" width="160"></a>